We are education technology experts.

 4. Individualized Learner Attention

 Each student receives less personalized attention at school because of the large class size.
 Teachers have a limited amount of time and resources to handle dozens of students, all of whom have different academic needs.
 Academic enrichment is created to teach in small groups.
 Therefore, the instructors have more time and resources to go over the course topics in greater detail.
+Summer academic enrichment programs can also prove to be a good option for such high-performing students.
 Overall, these programs provide an academic environment in which students and instructors can thrive.

 What Makes Academic Enrichment Successful?